Pre-K Registration FAQ

 Which campuses offer full-day Pre-K and kindergarten?

-- Highlands - free prek is available to those who qualify.
+- Highlands - This campus offers free prek to those who qualify.

-- Lake Ridge - This campus offers free regular prek to those who qualify and tuition based Montessori prek.
-Applications are currently closed for the Montessori prek program.
+- Lake Ridge - This campus offers free regular prek to those who qualify and Montessori prek options.

-- Plummer - free prek is available to those who qualify.
+- Plummer - This campus offers free prek to those who qualify.

-- Waterford Oaks - This campus offers an emphasis on computer programming, free prek is available to those who qualify.
+- Waterford Oaks - This campus offers free prek to those who qualify.

 What is your student-to-teacher ratio in kindergarten?